 Feeding during the day and night

 It is important to note that puppies have smaller stomachs and higher metabolic rates, which require them to eat more frequently than adult dogs.
 Therefore, regardless of the chosen feeding schedule, it is advisable to provide your 1-month-old puppy with small meals throughout the day and night to ensure they receive sufficient nutrition.
 This may involve setting an alarm to wake up during the night for a feeding.
-While it may be at times, remember that these small sacrifices will contribute to the health and well-being of your growing puppy.
+While it may be challenging at times, remember that these small sacrifices will contribute to the health and well-being of your growing puppy.

 Portion sizes